ibm-cloud-docs/ContinuousDelivery/devsecops-cos-bucket-evidence.md

 * **Task logs**: After the pipeline runs, the logs for that run are sent to the evidence locker.
 * **Evidence**: Information about tasks and their result output, which can be either a failure or success.

 For more information about the format of the evidence that is sent, see [Evidence summary](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd-devsecops-evidence).

 ## Configuring your bucket
 {: #cd-devsecops-cos-bucket-config}

-To configure your {{site.data.keyword.cos_short}} bucket to act as a compliance evidence locker as part of a CI/CD pipeline, you can use the following information as a guide.
+To configure your {{site.data.keyword.cos_short}} bucket to act as a compliance evidence locker as part of a continuous integration or continuous delivery pipeline, you can use the following information as a guide.
 The pipeline or toolchain template scripts do not set up the locker in {{site.data.keyword.cos_short}}.

-It's recommended that you set up a dedicated {{site.data.keyword.cos_short}} instance for compliance-related storage as evidence lockers must be created in-boundary to your applications.
+It is recommended that you set up a dedicated {{site.data.keyword.cos_short}} instance for compliance-related storage as evidence lockers must be created in-boundary to your applications.
 [Learn more](#cd-devsecops-cos-bucket-resiliency).
-{: note}
+{: tip}

 ## Naming your bucket
 {: #cd-devsecops-cos-bucket-content-format}